 In case you begin feeling lonely on your vegan journey, look for vegan groups, both online and offline.
 Internet is now available almost anywhere – so is Facebook, MeetUp.com, etc.

 Facebook has lots of groups and pages dedicated to various aspects of vegan diet and lifestyle ( I update Vegan Runner Eats’ Facebook page with interesting info I find all over the web, as well as link recipes and posts from this blog).

 MeetUp.com and other sites may help you find a local group of like-minded people – who wouldn’t like a chance to make new friends?

 If you’re looking for additional tips for going vegan, see Leo Babauta’s even more detailed Loving Guide to Going Vegan.

 And now, a message that might be the most important at the beginning of your vegan journey:

-In fact, a lot of people go through a transition period on their path to full veganism, and it’s ok as long as you remember the exact reason that led you to becoming vegan/plant-based (your health, compassion for animals, reducing your carbon footprint, etc.).
+In fact, a lot of people go through a transition period on their path to being fully vegan, and it’s OK as long as you remember the exact reason that led you to start your vegan journey (your health, compassion for animals, reducing your carbon footprint, etc.).